Amal-Alawour/Python-Projects/Beginner-Projects/File-Automation-Tool/README.md

 This project demonstrates how Python can be used to automate daily tasks and improve productivity by reducing manual file organization.

+The tool helps users manage files efficiently by sorting them into organized folders automatically.

 ---

 ## 🚀 Features